cfpb/HMDA_Data_Science_Kit/documentation_resources/UsingModifiedLar.md

 # Using Modified LAR Data
 Modified LAR is the public-facing set of the Loan Application Register (LAR) data in which twenty-seven fields have been redacted for privacy reasons.
 In addition, 6 fields have been modified for privacy.
 Two fields indicating whether the age of the applicant or co-applicant is greater than 62 have been added.
 Please refer to the [schemas](https://github.com/cfpb/HMDA_Data_Science_Kit/tree/master/documentation_resources/schemas/mlar/schemas/), or [Regulation C](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/) for further details on Modified LAR disclosure.

+*Note concerning schemas*: Blanks are when a data field contains no entry.
+Blanks are valid enumerations for some data fields, for more information see the [Filing Instruction Guide](https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2018-hmda-fig-2018-hmda-rule.pdf)

 ### Fields Redacted in the 2018 Modified LAR Data Release for Privacy
 1. `Universal Loan Identifier (ULI) or Non Universal Loan Identifier (NULI)`
 2. `Application Date`